GHCF Benjamin Franklin Trust Fund Grant Guidelines

 - Retroactive projects

 The GHF Advisory Committee makes all grantmaking decision and consists of a dedicated group of individuals committed to the betterment of the GHF service region.
-Committee members evaluate each applicant submission and make valuable suggestions to ensure that work supported by the GHF will make a difference.
 The Grant Review Committee may request additional information about the grant proposal prior to making an award or denial.

 SUBMITTING AN APPLICATION